 Flow is a VERY powerful neuro-chemical cocktail of all the most powerful feel good chemicals in the brain all hitting you at the same time – all of the most ADDICTIVE feel good chemicals all at once.

 Flow is perhaps the most addictive state that we can experience.
 It’s why you see so many extreme sports athletes who push the boundaries too far and die.
 As they continue to push the bar of flow to new heights, it becomes harder to get there, which means it’s harder to get their fix.
 The stakes get higher as you continue to chase flow states.

 You are hijacking reward and motivation systems of the brain.
 You can mess with creativity and cognitive function.
 Play with fire recklessly and you might get burned.

 Be safe in your explorations of flow.
 Don’t allow it to become your master.
 Be weary of the addictive aspects of flow and if it is putting you in a risky situation.
 Always flow safely 🙂

 Now – while this is easy to understand in theory, things become much trickier when trying to implement and integrate.
 Want to learn how to implement these principles sustainable, smart way?
-Schedule a call with me here and I’ll tell you exactly how to develop deeper, more consistent, and longer flow states.
+Join my Free Course Foundations of Flow.
+In it I teach you all of the methods to get into flow on command.